ibm-cloud-docs/subnets/rir-tool.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/) and log in to your account.
 1. From the dashboard, click the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) and select **Classic Infrastructure**.
 1. Select **Network > IP Management > RIR Registration**.
-1. Select **Edit Registration** from the **Actions** list.
+1. Select **Edit Registration** from the **Actions** list for a registered subnet.
 An **Update Subnet** window appears, displaying the current registration information.
-1. Select Person Record information from the list.
+1. Select the Person Record you would like to use for the registration.
 For more information, see [Creating an RIR registration with person details](#creating-rir-registration-person-details).
-1. Click **Register** to complete the update, or select **Cancel** to cancel the action.

-After you confirm the update, the subnet's status appears as **Registering** until the update is completed by the RIR.
-Update times can vary based on the subnet's region.
+1. Click **Register** to update the RIR registration.
+The status of the registration is **Pending** until the registration update is complete, at which point the status changes to **Complete**.

+Registration update times are not controlled internally, and they can vary based on the region in which the subnet is located.
+{: note}

 ## Creating an RIR registration with person details
 {: #creating-rir-registration-person-details}